 - In "Babel", Shriek threatens to escalate his attacks on Gotham City unless Batman surrenders to him.
 Numerous citizens, including people Batman had saved earlier in that very episode, insist that Batman turn himself in.
 Both Bruce and Max are so disgusted with the people's attitude that they openly encourage Terry to just hide out and let Gotham suffer.

-- In Sonic Boom, the villagers of the unnamed village that Sonic and his friends defend from Eggman are always quick to turn on Sonic, and think the worst of him no matter what the situation is.
-This actually becomes a major plot point in the episode "Just a Guy", when they blow everything Sonic says about Mike the Ox out of proportion, causing Sonic to nearly quit heroism for good.
+- Sonic Boom: The villagers of the unnamed village that Sonic and his friends defend from Eggman are always quick to turn on Sonic, and think the worst of him no matter what the situation is.
+This actually becomes a major plot point in the episode "Just a Guy", when they shun Sonic and blow everything he says about Mike the Ox out of proportion, causing Sonic to temporarily quit heroism to get back at them.

 Sonic: You know what I think is compassionate?
 Saving the village from Eggman!
 Like, every week!
 But do I get any props for that?
 No!
 Everyone just goes around gasping at me when I call a guy "a guy" or people "people"!